23PA1A04I6/Verilog__Designs_2/Smart Counter/README.md

 The Smart Counter is an advanced digital counter that goes beyond simple counting.
 It can include features like:

-Up/Down counting
+1.Up/Down counting

-Loadable initial value
+2.Loadable initial value

-Enable/pause counting
+3.Enable/pause counting

-Overflow / underflow detection
+4.Overflow / underflow detection

-Reset to default value
+5.Reset to default value

 Smart counters are widely used in:

-Digital timers
+1.Digital timers

-Event counting
+2.Event counting

-Frequency measurement
+3.Frequency measurement

-Programmable digital systems and FPGAs
+4.Programmable digital systems and FPGAs

 This repository contains:

-RTL design files (Verilog/SystemVerilog)
+1.RTL design files (Verilog/SystemVerilog)

-Testbench files for verification
+2.Testbench files for verification

-Instructions to run and view simulations
+3.Instructions to run and view simulations